Providing Survivor Perspectives for Change

 Survivor Perspectives Consulting Group is a volunteer service provider of professionally coordinated Military Sexual Trauma (MST) Survivor Perspectives, Training, and Solutions in Canada.

-There is an obvious gap at the proverbial ‘executive table’ and we want to fill that gap by providing a professionally coordinated Canadian Military Sexual Trauma Survivor perspective and survivor-borne education solutions which potential clients such as the Canadian Armed Forces, Veteran Affairs Canada and other stakeholders could access easily, without worry of re-traumatizing.
+Despite unanimous recommendation from each external review, there remains gaps at the proverbial ‘executive table’ and in current programming for the 'survivor voice'. we want to fill that gap by providing a professionally coordinated Canadian Military Sexual Trauma Survivor perspective and survivor-borne education solutions which potential clients such as the Canadian Armed Forces, Veteran Affairs Canada and other stakeholders could access easily, without worry of re-traumatizing.
+We do not want to replace existing solutions, but offer that much needed perspective, and complement what is currently in place.

 We are a strong community.